Provision of advisory and drafting services to non-government senators.

 - providing accurate advice, both in the chamber and for use in the chamber

-- drafting amendments to bills, primarily for non-government senators but also for backbench government senators, as required, in response to instructions received from senators and senators' staff
+- drafting amendments to bills, primarily for non-government senators but also for backbench government senators, in response to instructions received from senators and senators' staff

-- drafting private senators' bills for non-government senators and also for backbench government senators as required, in response to instructions received from senators and senators' staff.
+- drafting private senators' bills for non-government senators, in response to instructions received from senators and senators' staff.

-The office also prepared an average of six procedural scripts per sitting day, one more than last year's average.
+The office also prepared an average of eight procedural scripts per sitting day, two more than last year's average.
 These scripts included notices of motion, terms of reference for committee inquiries and related documents for senators' use in the chamber and in committees.
 The tendency of senators and their staff to seek this advice at very short notice continued during the year.

-The Procedure Office drafted and processed all non-government amendments and private senators' bills required by senators for use in the Senate, to assist with Senate committee work and for the purpose of discussions and negotiations with interested constituents.
-In 2005–06, there was a small increase in the number of requests from government senators for drafting assistance; a similar number of requests were made in 2006–07.
+The Procedure Office drafted and processed all non-government amendments and private senators' bills required by senators for use in the Senate, to assist with Senate committee work, or for the purpose of discussions with interested constituents.
+In 2007–08, government senators continued to request drafting assistance, both before and after the federal election.

 |Committee of the whole amendments